 Example from WSV showing the solar modules within dark sections on the daymark

 The use of coloured solar modules on AtoN is a new area of development, predominantly driven by architectural building pressures, but is slowly becoming more readily available.
 This option has not generally been considered as an option on AtoN, but the efficiency of conventional AtoN and solar modules having improved, there is now not the need to maximise the available space for energy generation.
 This potentially allows the option to adopt coloured module of a lesser efficiency to improve the daymark.
-An example of this has be tried on the Norwegian lighthouse of Domberskjera as can be seen in figure
+An example of this has been tried on the Norwegian lighthouse of Domberskjera as can be seen in figure 7.